We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. Availability

-Concrete is the second-most popular house framing material in the U.S. The problem is that it accounts for just 8% of the market.
-On the other hand, wood is overwhelmingly the favorite of most American homeowners, owning a 91% slice of the pie.
+Concrete is the second-most popular house framing material in the U.S. The problem is that it accounts for just 6% of the market.
+On the other hand, wood is overwhelmingly the favorite of most American homeowners, owning a 94% slice of the pie.
+Part of the reason likely lies in the price.
+It costs between 10% and 60% more to build a concrete form house than a traditional wood-framed model.

 The appeal of concrete homes is regional.
 In places where they haven’t gone mainstream, they may seem exotic.
 Due to slow widespread adoption, you may find it difficult to book a local contractor specializing in concrete design-build projects.